yuanmohe/SafeGraph_comsumption_diversity/Readme.md

 This repository contains codes and data related to the paper "High Socioeconomic Status is Associated with Diverse Consumption across Brands and Price Levels".

+The data that support the findings of this study are available from [SafeGraph](https://www.safegraph.com/) but restrictions apply to the availability of these data, which were used under license for the current study, and so are not publicly available.
+Here we only provide the processed data and codes to reproduce the results in the paper.

 # Scripts

 `utilities.py` functions for data cleaning.